Hirlam/HarmonieConfig/README.md

 - handling of  EPS configation

 ## to do
-- include all namelists
+- Add schema for all namelists
-- include info from param_bator.cfg, LISTE_NOIRE_DIAP, etc.
+- Add schema for param_bator.cfg, LISTE_NOIRE_DIAP, etc.
-- include codetype obstype from the ECMWF odb json files.
+- Add schema for codetype obstype from the ECMWF odb json files.
-- include submit.ecgb-cca submit.LinuxPC etc.
+- Add schema for submit.ecgb-cca submit.LinuxPC etc.
-- include submission.db information
+- Add schema for submission.db information
-- include build configation including compiler options
+- Add schema fro build configation including compiler options
-- include selection mechanism for VarBC predictors
+- Add schema for selection mechanism for VarBC predictors
-- include information from the MARS request files
+- Add schema for MARS request files
-- include information from the ECMWF operational model for different cycles (resolution, levels etc.).
+- Add schema for ECMWF cycles.
 This should allow e.g. to validate BDINT etc. better.
 Also it should warn if ECMWF cycles changes during the time range (DTGBEG DTGEND).
-- (include schema for ecflow)
+- Add schema for ecflow  tasks/families
-- include schema for harmonie testbed
+- Add schema for harmonie testbed
-- For each script (ecflowtask) document what the input and output files are in a json file, such that the graphviz figure can be generated automatically.
+- Add schema for script. (document input output, such that the graphviz figure can be generated automatically)`